-Sunday 25th August 2019 sees the 34th World Bog Snorkelling Championships, held annually in Llanwrtyd Wells, in the United Kingdom an event that Lonely Planet described as one of the top 50 “must do” things from around the world in 2014.
+Sunday 25th August 2019 sees the 34th Rude Health World Bog Snorkelling Championships, held annually in Llanwrtyd Wells, in the United Kingdom an event that Lonely Planet described as one of the top 50 “must do” things from around the world in 2014 and one of the UK’s strangest traditions.
 Hundreds of participants from around the world and plenty of spectators are expected once again.

-The current World Champion is Neil Rutter who achieved a time of 1 minute 26.15 seconds in the 2017 championships, whilst the World Record was set in 2014 by 33 year old Kirsty Johnson from Lightwater in Surrey, with an amazing time of 1 minute 22.56 seconds.
+The current World Champion is Neil Rutter who achieved a time of 1 minute 18.82 seconds in the 2018 championships and becomes the new world record holder.
 The Junior World Champion (14 – 17yrs) in 2017 is Max Dow in a time of 1 minute 58 seconds, and the Ladies Champion is Jess Fidler with a time of 1 minute 41.87 seconds.
 Topping the Over 50s category was Ian Maclachlan in a time of 1 minute 49 seconds and Linda Foster in the womens with a time of 1 minute 53 seconds.

 In 2018 the bog snorkellers included participants from Germany, Sweden, Eire, Czech Republic, Australia, making this a truly international world championships.